cqframework/cqf-ccc/WALKTHROUGH.md

     curl -d "@bundles/plandefinition/ColorectalCancerScreeningCDS/ColorectalCancerScreeningCDS-bundle.json" -H "Content-Type: application/json" -X POST https://cds-sandbox.alphora.com/cqf-ruler-r4/fhir

-> NOTE: If you get an error about "HSEARCH" not working, that is a know issue with indexing in the HAPI FHIR Server.
+> NOTE: If you get an error about "HSEARCH" not working, that is a known issue with indexing in the HAPI FHIR Server.
 Just re-run the command and it should work the second time.
 We're working on it.

 ### Configuring the CDS Hooks Sandbox